 - Australian Attorney-General’s Department, Permanent Secretary’s Academic Prize, 1991.

-- Theory of the Natural Law and the Common Law.
+- Traditions of the natural law and the common law

-- Stephen Hall, Contract Terms in Hong Kong: Incorporation, Interpretation, Implication, and Unfair Terms, Chapter 4 (pp 62-91), in Mindy Chen-Wishart and Stefan Vogenauer (eds), Studies in the Contract Laws of Asia III: Contents of Contracts and Unfair Terms, Oxford, Oxford University Press, 2020.
+- Stephen Hall, Contract Terms in Hong Kong: Incorporation, Interpretation, Implication, and Unfair Terms, Chapter 4 (pp 62-91), in M. Chen-Wishart and S. Vogenauer (eds), Studies in the Contract Laws of Asia III: Contents of Contracts and Unfair Terms, Oxford, Oxford University Press, 2020.

 - Stephen Hall, Contract, Volume 18 in Halsbury’s Laws of Hong Kong, Hong Kong, LexisNexis Butterworths, 2nd edition (2020, 2018, 2015, 2012 and 2007 reissues).